 This blog represents my personal views and readers should not assume that my views are consistent and in sync with my employer.
 This is a personal blog.
-Views expressed here are personal and not necessarily aligned with the views of Asia Online or any other company as I say in the tagline.
+Views expressed here are personal and not necessarily aligned with the views of Asia Online (with whom I no longer have any association) or any other company I have worked with as I say in the tagline.

-Apart from my recent stint in the Language Industry I also spent many years in the regular IT industry in Storage, Content Management Software, Business Information Publishing and the Institutional Investment Information industry.I also have serious interests outside of technology and you may see traces of this occasionally.
+Apart from my recent stint in the Language Translation Industry I also spent many years in the regular IT industry in the Data Storage, Content Management Software, Business Information Publishing and the Institutional Investment Information industry.I also have serious interests outside of technology and you may see traces of this occasionally.

 Statement of Intent on Starting the Blog:I am calling this blog "eMpTy Pages" because it will often be about MT (Machine Translation) or Automated Language Translation as I prefer to call it.
 Also, there is a song by Traffic by the same name that I like, and one of my favorite quotes related to machine translation is: "The history of MT is filled with eMpTy promises."